 What Is an Ankle Fracture?

 The ankle joint refers to the area where three bones meet: the fibula and tibia of the lower leg with the talus of the foot.
 If any of these bones breaks or fractures, this is called a broken ankle, or an ankle fracture.
 This injury has become more commonplace over the last 30 years with the increasing activity levels of the Baby Boomer generation.
 Common causes of ankle breaks include falls, car accidents, rolling or twisting the joint, walking on an uneven surface, or other trauma.
+Dr Wrotslavsky utilizes a minimal incision approach that allows for weight bearing as early as 5 days after the surgery.

 What Are the Symptoms of an Ankle Fracture?